conmaol/maglocunus/AI/LLMs/tokenisation.md

 Technically, the GPT-4 tokeniser is known as a **byte-pair encoding** (BPE) tokeniser.

-To build a BPE tokeniser you need two things:
+To build a BPE tokeniser you need two basic ingredients:
 - a corpus of texts to learn from
 - a desired vocabulary size.

+Different BPE tokenisers are trained on different corpora, containing different genres of text, different languages, different proportions of computer programming code etc.

-Different BPE tokenisers have different vocabulary sizes, ie. different numbers of distinct token types that they recognise:
+In addition, different BPE tokenisers have different vocabulary sizes, ie. different numbers of distinct token types that they recognise:
 - The GPT-2 tokeniser (2019) recognises around 50k distinct tokens.
 - The GPT-4 tokeniser (2023) recognises around 100k distinct tokens.
 - The LLaMa 2 tokeniser (2023) recognises around 32k distinct tokens.

 In essence, the desired vocabulary size tells the BPE training algorithm when to stop learning from the corpus – when the desired size is reached.

-Here is a slightly simplified version of the BPE training algorithm:
+Here is a simplified version of the BPE training algorithm:

 > Given corpus `C` and desired vocabulary size `N`:
 >